 Is Ujinotsuyu Genmaicha Brown Rice Green Tea Right for You?

-What does Ujinotsuyu Genmaicha taste like?
+What does this genmaicha actually taste like?

 As an Amazon Associate we earn from qualifying purchases.